The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

-If $\Omega$ has the Robin boundary condition with the same Robin parameter as $\Sigma$, we argue by contradiction.
+We argue by contradiction.
 Assume that $\Sigma$ and $\Omega$ are isospectral.
 Then, they must have the same heat trace coefficients.
 The terms $a_{-1/2}(\Sigma)$ and $a_{-1/2} (\Omega)$ show that the boundaries of $\Omega$ and $\Sigma$ have the same length.
 Hence, since at least one of the angles $\alpha_j$ is not equal to $\pi$, we have